vivoh-inc/amt-play/README.md

 which points to TS files.
 The only thing special about the server code is that it disables caching so that when the browser requests the m3u8 file it is always delivered with the latest content.

+# To Do

+- [ ] Refactor to handle ctrl-c correctly
+- [ ] Correctly shutdown tunnel when exit event occurs

 # Running Tests

 Please run tests when working on the code, and add tests as much as possible.